Sometimes our users have issues with heart rate (HR) zones — different apps and fitness trackers show inconsistent data:

 Out of despair, she turned to other runners asking for help:

 Moreover, the marathoner had to calculate the appropriate HR zones on her own.
 It turned out that the HR range for zone two is 128–139 bpm for her, which is drastically higher than those calculations provided by Polar and Garmin.

-We don’t know her resting HR, but we can calculate the zones using our default value of 55 bpm.
+We don’t know her recent resting HR and can't get her maximum HR within the last year, but we can calculate the zones using our formula.

 The calculations would look as follows:

-So, the intensity of our zone two is way higher than those 108–125 bpm calculated by Polar and Garmin.
-Besides, our range matches the HR Training Zone Calculator by MyProCoach.
+So, the intensity of our zone two is way higher than 108–125 bpm calculated by Polar and Garmin.

 If the marathoner had worked out with Welltory, she wouldn’t have had to calculate the zones on her own, lose all her progress, and wonder what had gone wrong.
 We’d have taken care of all these things.